 If you think you’re alone in your battle against acne, think again.
 Acne Vulgaris is the most common skin condition in the United States, and it affects 40 to 50 million people each year.

 Many who suffer with acne have tried a host of potential solutions, but many of these can result in less than wonderful side effects.
 Harsh products that contain sulfur, hydrogen peroxide, or benzyol peroxide are known to cause dryness and further irritation.
 We're fans of plant-based products that are gentle, yet effective.

 Acne can cause a great deal of stress and heartache.
 Fortunately, you have options!

 Recommended Products: BioClarity Clear Skin System

 The Clear Skin System is a twice daily, 3-step regimen that fights acne and soothes skin without harsh chemicals.
 The secret is Floralux® with naturally derived chlorophyll (the green stuff in plants)! it's dermatologist developed, tested, and recommended for all skin types.

 How to Correctly Wash Your Face

+Many people question themselves on how to maintain clear skin year round.
 To ensure your skin gets the tender loving care it needs, it’s important to start with the basics.
-Water temperature should be kept lukewarm, and you should avoid excessive exposure to water as this can be drying.
+Water temperature should be kept lukewarm, and you should avoid excessive exposure to water when washing your face as this can cause drying.
 Do not aggressively scrub at your skin; this won’t unclog pores but it can cause your skin to sag and cause inflammation.
-Always be sure to apply moisturizer after washing to avoid dryness.
+Consider a moisturizer if you have dryness or sensitive skin.

 The Importance of Exfoliation